 We noted before that not every state has legislation allowing for Dram Shop liability laws to be put into effect.
 The absence of such laws can lead to a lack of accountability in some ways, but the states retain the right to make those determinations independently.

 What distinguishes Louisiana among these states is that the Louisiana legislature has passed anti-Dram Shop liability legislation to actively prohibit any attempts to seek damages against a bar or tavern whose patrons cause a collision.

 Louisiana’s legislation actively states licensed vendors of alcohol cannot be held accountable for the actions of their patrons once they have left the premises of the establishment.

 However, if an underage patron manages to purchase and become intoxicated by alcohol sold by a liquor store, they are no longer shielded from civil liability.
-The only thing that alcohol retailers can be held responsible for when it comes to the effects of their products on patrons is when the individual was below the federal drinking age.
+The only thing that alcohol retailers can be held responsible for when it comes to the effects of their products on patrons is when the individual is below the federal drinking age.

 So, while Louisiana lacks Dram Shop liability for legal adults aged 21 or older, laws apply to minors intoxicated under their watch.
 The situation is identical to social host liability laws.

 Suppose a social guest becomes intoxicated while visiting a friend and cause a collision while driving home.
 In that case, the host is protected from liability, even if they are responsible for over-serving their guest.

 However, if the guest is underage, the shield is dropped, and the host is liable for the minor’s intoxication and damages.

 What Are the Universal Limitations of Dram Shop Liability?

 While each state might have specific definitions for visible intoxication or other factors that would permit Dram Shop or social host liability claims from being filed, there are some universal factors.